 The transportation industry is undergoing revolutionary change driven by developments in telecommunications, social media and IoT technology.
 To succeed in the emerging mobility ecosystem, transportation providers must transform from a traditional business model by embracing end-to-end mobility services.

 The proliferation of connected devices and advances in autonomous technology are transforming consumers’ views of transportation.
-The Global Mobile Suppliers Association (GSMA) reports that cars are emerging as the new platform for a wide range of media and services, and that up to two-thirds of new cars sold by 2025 are likely to be connected.
+The Global Mobile Suppliers Association (GSMA) reports that vehicles are emerging as the new platform for a wide range of media and services, and that up to two-thirds of new vehicles sold by 2025 are likely to be connected.
 While fully autonomous vehicles inch closer to regulatory approval for the public, automakers are already investing in semi-autonomous safety features and advanced driver-assistance systems that are expected to reduce accidents, lower insurance rates and help to gain consumer acceptance for the reality of self-driving cars.

 In recent years, consumer behavior has been shaped by the growth of mobility-as-a-service (MaaS) firms that provide ride-sharing, e-hailing and car-sharing services.
-In metropolitan areas, the ease and accessibility of hailing a car with a mobile app has made MaaS a top choice for local transporation.
+In metropolitan areas, the ease and accessibility of hailing a car with a mobile app has made MaaS a top choice for local transportation.